Skip to Search Skip to Global Navigation Skip to Local Navigation Skip to Content

 I. POLICY STATEMENT

-Student employment is beneficial to the University of Texas at San Antonio (UTSA) and to the student by assisting in meeting various labor requirements for the University; providing students with financial support in pursuit of their academic goals; and providing opportunities for academic or administrative job experience.
+At the University of Texas at San Antonio (UTSA), students make up an important and valued part of the workforce.
+Student employment mutually benefits students and the University by providing students with financial support in pursuit of their academic goals and opportunities for academic or administrative job experience; while also providing a resource to the University to meet workforce requirements.

 II.
 RATIONALE